Opening a US Bank Account as a Chinese National (2026 Guide)

 Mercury

 - Not a bank.
-Mercury is a fintech company.
-Banking services are provided through Choice Financial Group and Column N.A., Members FDIC.
-Deposits are FDIC-insured up to $5M through partner banks' sweep networks.
+Mercury is a fintech.
+Banking services come through Choice Financial Group and Column N.A., Members FDIC.
+Deposits are FDIC-insured up to $5M via partner bank sweep networks.

 - China is not on Mercury's prohibited countries list.
 That list targets OFAC-sanctioned jurisdictions.

-- No SSN required for account opening, but identity verification is mandatory.
+- No SSN required, but identity verification is mandatory.

-- Approval is selective, not automatic.
+- Approval is selective.
 Mercury reviews each application individually.
-Having a clear business description, proof of existing revenue or clients, and a US operational address (not just a registered agent) improves approval odds.
+A clear business description, proof of existing revenue, and a US operational address (not just a registered agent) help.

-- 2025 tightening: Multiple reports of non-resident LLC applications being denied, particularly when the only US address is a registered agent.
+- 2025 tightening: I have seen multiple reports of non-resident LLC applications being denied, especially when the only US address is a registered agent.
 Mercury has not published a formal policy change, but the pattern is consistent across founder communities.

-International transfers: 1% fee for wires in foreign currency, $0 for USD-to-USD international wires, $5 for domestic wires.
-Transfer fee comparison here.
+International transfers: 1% fee for foreign-currency wires, $0 for USD-to-USD international wires, $5 domestic.
+Fee comparison here.

 Wise Business

-Wise operates as an Electronic Money Institution, not a bank.
-Its compliance model is global-first, meaning it was designed for international users from the start.
+Wise is an Electronic Money Institution, not a bank.
+It was built for international users from day one, which makes a difference.

 - Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, Australia, Canada, New Zealand, and Singapore.

-- Mid-market exchange rate with a transparent fee (typically 0.57-2% depending on the corridor).
+- Mid-market exchange rate with a transparent fee (typically 0.57-2% depending on corridor).
 No hidden markups.

-- Enhanced due diligence may apply based on geography and business type, but Wise is generally more accessible to Chinese nationals than traditional banks.
+- Enhanced due diligence may apply based on geography and business type, but Wise is generally easier for Chinese nationals to get into than traditional banks.

 - Not FDIC-insured.
 Funds are safeguarded (held in established financial institutions) but not covered by deposit insurance.

-The trade-off: Wise provides excellent multi-currency capabilities and transfer pricing, but it is not a full banking replacement.
-It lacks lending products, credit cards, and the integrations that some US-based accounting workflows expect.
+The catch: Wise is great for multi-currency and transfers, but it is not a full banking replacement.
+No lending, no credit cards, and some US accounting integrations expect a traditional bank.

 Relay

-Relay is a US-focused business banking platform that has gained traction among non-resident LLC owners.
+Relay is a US-focused business banking platform gaining traction with non-resident LLC owners.

-- Reported as relatively accessible for non-residents, though primary source documentation on China-specific policies is limited.
+- Reported as relatively accessible for non-residents, though China-specific documentation is limited.

 - No monthly fees on the basic plan.